 The Short Answer

-Eyelashes typically take 6 to 12 weeks to fully grow back, depending on where they were in the growth cycle when lost.
+How long do eyelashes take to grow back?
+Usually 6 to 12 weeks, depending on where they were in the growth cycle when lost.
 The complete eyelash growth cycle spans 4 to 11 months across three phases: anagen (active growth), catagen (transition), and telogen (resting and shedding).
 If the hair follicle is intact and healthy, your lashes will regrow.
 The timeline depends on the cause of loss, your overall health, and how well you care for the area during recovery.

 Key Takeaways